top of page

 And I get it.
 Nobody is suggesting that "throw better" runs the gamut of throwing advice, or that by hearing those magic words, you suddenly shake the dust off and become the next Rander or anything.
 It's intent, at least how I take it, is to make a flippant, throw away comment that reminds us that we, one and all, are just amateurs in a sport with no professionals.

 Man.
-I hope I'm write about that interpretation.
+I hope I'm right about that interpretation.
 Otherwise my fee fees are gonna be pretty hurt.

 But here's the thing about that cute little quip: if you're a newer thrower, or you're just not at all confident in how you're throwing, the net benefit is, you know, zero.
 It can get in your head a bit, and maybe a bit more than a bit.
 Then you're messing up on throws that otherwise you wouldn't have a problem with.